martin-mariano/MCT8classifier/README.md

 Here you find the code for reproducing the MCT8 variant classifier reported in:

-**Mapping variants in thyroid hormone transporter MCT8 to disease severity by genomic, phenotypic, functional, structural and deep learning integration: an international multicentre cohort study**
+**Mapping variants in thyroid hormone transporter MCT8 to disease severity by genomic, phenotypic, functional, structural and deep learning integration: an international multicentre cohort study.**
 Stefan Groeneweg and Ferdy S. van Geest *et al*.

 ----